j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 and I am still with you,

 only beginning to fathom how
-armies bleed over a precious place.

-I will batter down the gates of Eden if it means I can stay.
+the sacred places have blood in the ground.

 There is a garden in you.
 All the wandering elements drift in
 settle
 you, immovable soil of another world.

-Wolves roll and bare their bellies to your hand
+The black wolf rolls and bares
+his famished belly to your hand.

-you number beasts
+Go and number beasts
 with mythic accuracy: a thousand and one,
 ten-thousand, vermillion.

-[literal and littoral]
+Mingle the fact with the truth.

+Beckon us home.